CPT-G/CIDM6330/dj_em_planning/readme.md

  1) Django Rest Framework for API
  2) Django Channels for the External Message Queue
  3) Django does its own bootstrapping and we'll partially forego DI
- 4) Django Signals for the Interal Message Queue
+ 4) Django Signals for the Internal Message Queue
  5) Django apps use views to provide these handlers
  6) Django ORM transactions handle this
  7) Don't fight the monolith, will not implement